bo0tzz/CustomStartDeck/README.md

 See https://mods.pegl.in/ for links to the Discord and more.

 ## Configuration
-The mod is configured via the `BepInEx/config/me.bo0tzz.peglin.CustomStartDeck.cfg` file.
+The mod is configured via the `me.bo0tzz.peglin.CustomStartDeck.cfg` file.
+If you're using Thunderstore Mod Manager, you can use the Config Editor in the menu.
 For relics, pick the all-caps values from the relics list below and add them, comma separated, to the `Relics` option in the config file.
 For orbs, pick the names from the orbs list below and add them to the `Orbs` option.

 ## Available relics